Software Alternatives, Accelerators & Startups

 • How Telemetry Saved my Open-Source Platform

 It would be a shame not to mention PostHog as the telemetry provider we are using, since it turned out to be extremely useful.
-Because it is hard to find people who will talk with you about your product, gathering statistics gave us a much greater insight into our users. - Source: dev.to / about 1 year ago
+Because it is hard to find people who will talk with you about your product, gathering statistics gave us a much greater insight into our users. - Source: dev.to / over 1 year ago

 • A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev